 Number Section Content • Alarms 4 This section can show data only after you have set event rules requiring users to take the acknowledgment action.
 When there are no unacknowledged events, this section shows the message "No Alarms."
-When there are unacknowledged events, this section lists all of them.
-See Dashboard - Alarms.

 ► To go to each outlet's setup page: